push-based/observable-hq--audit/README.md

 ![img-observablehq-main-page-areas_michael_hladky](https://user-images.githubusercontent.com/10064416/162594799-2cff5cb3-7ead-46cd-aca7-19d55df3646d.PNG)

 **Areas:**
-The areas are collected through my audit.
-Whenever I was identifying an elemen I was also saving the selector here.
-I included the method e.g. `querySelector` to get the list of all relevant elements with the snippet.
-This will save me some time and I don't need to maintain it in DevtTool yet.

 - tool-bar - `document.querySelector('nav.bb')`
 - section - `document.querySelectorAll('#__next > .jsx-2b91b8133a45a7a2 > .jsx-2b91b8133a45a7a2')`
   - hero-section - `document.querySelector('#__next > .jsx-2b91b8133a45a7a2 > .jsx-2b91b8133a45a7a2')`